 barrel was 1.8% below the year-earlier quarter level, while

 natural gas realizations decreased by 1.4% year over year to

 Synthetic crude oil sales volumes in the oil sands business

-this was more than offset by lower price realizations.
+this was more than offset by higher operating costs.
 As a result,

-million as against income of $69.0 million in the corresponding
+million as against an income of $92.0 million in the

 programs (95% on E&P).